The BEST Frosted Banana Bread Bar Recipe!

 Mix in another cup of powdered sugar and milk.
 Mix at a high speed for about 2-3 minutes until the frosting is light and fluffy.

-The Best Homemade Chocolate Chip Cookie Recipe Ever!
+The Best Chocolate Chip Banana Bread

 Step Three: